AbimbolaBukola/DSA-CAPSTONE-PROJECT/README.md

 ### Exploratory Data Analysis

-EDA involved exploring of the Data to answer some questions about the Data, such as:
+EDA involved exploring the Data to answer some questions about the Data, such as:

 1. What is the gender distribution in the organisation?
 Distil to regions and departments
 2. Show insights on ratings based on gender
 3. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is a gap, identify the department and regions that should be the focus of management.
 4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000